Company Liquidation in DIFC

 3. Mandatory Liquidation

-The latter is forced on the firm whilst the former is carried out.
+The latter is forced on the firm, whilst the former is carried out.
 The procedure entails assessing a company’s assets before selling them to raise funds in both circumstances.
-After then, the money is divided among the Company’s creditors.
+After that, the money is divided among the Company’s creditors.

-Procedure for DIFC Liquidation Of a Company In The DIFC
+Procedure for Liquidation of a Company in the DIFC

 Companies must keep the authorities informed from beginning to end.
-Before a company may be liquidated, the DIFC requires it to provide numerous paperwork and confirmation of permissions.
+Before a company may be liquidated, the DIFC requires it to provide numerous documents and confirmation of permissions.

 The corporation must provide a shareholder/board resolution.
 This resolution declares the Company’s intention to close down.

-b.
-Upon acceptance, the liquidator must supply the Company with a letter of appointment declaring that they would be offering their services to the Company.
+- Upon acceptance, the liquidator must supply the Company with a letter of appointment declaring that they will be offering their services to the Company.

 To receive a certificate of corporate liquidation, a firm must pay any outstanding fees to the DED.